(THIS IS A COLLABORATIVE POST WITH LAUNDRY CARE, OUR FULL DISCLOSURE POLICY IS REALLY BORING, BUT YOU CAN FIND IT HERE.)

 Well, to be honest, anyone can just put up a sign and do laundry.

-But, if you want to start a laundry business, but let someone else handle all the billing and marketing (the hardest things about having your own business) and offer constant support as you grow your side hustle, then you should know that getting started with Laundry Care costs exactly $30.
+But, if you want to start a laundry business, but let someone else handle all the billing and marketing (the hardest things about having your own business) and offer constant support as you grow your side hustle, then you should know that getting started with Laundry Care is very affordable.

 This way you have the freedom and flexibility to schedule around your daily life – but you also have a team of support so you’re not alone.
 Laundry Care takes care of clients questions before signing up for service, processing payments, and they assist if an issue should ever arise.